Introducing Savage Godfrey Gallery

 Founded in 2014, New American Public Art is “a design-and-build studio at the intersection of public art, architecture, and technology.”
 NAPA’s works can be found across the United States, including their installation Color Commons on the Rose Kennedy Greenway in Boston, MA and forthcoming installation Kempelen’s Owls in Austin, TX.
 Not merely content with helping to innovate the aesthetics of public art, NAPA open sources all of their designs and code to further the pursuit of a truly open creative economy.

-Carole Bolsey at Hudson Yards
+Monumental Carole Bolsey Commission Installed at Hudson Yards

-Carole Bolsey’s monumental painting Hudson River Backwater [pictured above] will be installed at the Hudson Yards Grill, a restaurant opening at the new development Hudson Yards in New York City.
+Carole Bolsey’s monumental painting Hudson River Backwater will be installed at the Hudson Yards Grill, a restaurant opening at the new development Hudson Yards in New York City.
 An astonishing 7’ 6” x 26’ 10”, Hudson River Backwater is a landmark commission for Bolsey and will impart a distinctive sense of place at the Hudson Yards Grill.
 We are proud to have partnered with VisionART Consulting for this project.

 Bolsey’s rapturous water lilies immediately bring Monet to mind but their true origin lies in an invented backwater on the Upper Hudson River.
 In Bolsey’s own words, “the light is North American… the air is clear and crisper than in Monet’s gentle Giverny.”
 Her bold brushwork and intense color palette delineatesher assertive and dynamic artistic vision.

-The maquette for ‘Hudson River Backwater’: Waterlilies and White Canoe, 2015, mixed media on canvas, 18 x 64 inches
+The maquette for ‘Hudson River Backwater’: Waterlilies and White Canoe, 2015, mixed media on canvas, 18″ x 64″

 The painting places the viewer’s eye at water level, as if seated in a canoe, like those that occupy the upper third of the painting.
 The canoes provide scale and focus, and also signal a human presence that is distinctly egalitarian.
 Canoes are New World watercraft invented by the Americas’ Native peoples.
 By incorporating them into the work, Bolsey recalls the long history of the Hudson while also referencing modern-day recreation.